 My primary research interests are in the interplay between combinatorics and algebraic structures.
-More specifically, I study the combinatorics of Coxeter groups and their associated Hecke algebras, Kazhdan-Lusztig theory, generalized Temperley–Lieb algebras, diagram algebras, and heaps of pieces.
+More specifically, I study the combinatorics of Coxeter groups and their associated algebras, especially those that have diagrammatic representations.
 By employing combinatorial tools such as diagram algebras and heaps of pieces, one can gain insight into algebraic structures associated to Coxeter groups, and, conversely, the corresponding structure theory can often lead to surprising combinatorial results.
-The combinatorial nature of my research naturally lends itself to collaboration with advanced undergraduate students, and I strive to incorporate undergraduates in my research whenever possible.
+More recently, my research has expanded into more classical enumerative combinatorics and combinatorial game theory.
+The combinatorial nature of my research naturally lends itself to collaborations with undergraduate students, and my goal is to incorporate undergraduates in my research as much as possible.